The Best Parental Control Apps For 2025 (Independently Tested)

 What app allows me to read my child’s text messages?

-Bark, Qustodio, and mSpy will all give you access to your child's text messages.
+Bark, Qustodio, MMGuardian, and mSpy will all give you access to your child's text messages.

 Can I see everything on my child’s phone with an app?

 Many parental control apps allow you to see everything on your child’s phone.
-You can monitor texts, emails, and internet history, and apps that are visited.
+You can monitor texts, emails, and internet history, and apps that are visited with services like Bark.

 Is Bark or Norton Family better?